 5. Big Creek Greenway

-This greenway, or linear park, runs for roughly 12 kilometres along the length of Big Creek.
+This greenway, or linear park, runs for roughly 7.4 miles along the length of Big Creek.

 Marked by a wide paved path, it is suitable for all times of year, and is a popular place for both residents and visitors to take a walk in the fresh air.

-But follow the main path all the way, and you’ll end up in Big Creek Park in neighbouring Roswell.
+But follow the main path all the way, and you’ll end up in Big Creek Park in neighboring Roswell.